 What is solar technology and how does it work?

-Solar PV panels convert sunlight into electricity when sunlight passes through panels of glass onto a semiconductor material, usually silicon wafers.
-When sunlight hits the semiconductor, directly or indirectly, it causes electrons to be released.
+Solar PV panels convert sunlight into electricity.
+When sunlight passes through panels of glass onto a semiconductor material, usually silicon wafers, it hits the semiconductor, directly or indirectly, and causes electrons to be released.
 The free electrons create an electrical current that generates electricity.

 Do solar panels work?

 Solar PV is only truly effective where it has enough sunlight of sufficient intensity to work.
-PV is not right for every house, because the orientation of the home will also affect its ability to collect sunrays.
+PV is not right for every house, because the orientation of the home will also affect its ability to collect the sun’s rays.